Choaib-ELMADI/fpga-programming-for-beginners/README.md

 ## Goals

 - To gain a solid understanding of FPGA programming concepts and techniques.
 - To create a comprehensive set of notes and resources that can help others who are learning FPGA programming.
 - To document my progress and reflections as I go through the book.

+## Technical requirements

+Unlike programming languages, `SystemVerilog` is a _hardware description language (HDL)_, and to really see the fruits of your work in this book, you will need an FPGA board to load your designs into.
+The two recommended boards are:

+- Nexys A7
+- Basys 3 Artix-7

 ## How to Use This Repository

 - **Reading the Book**: Start by downloading the PDF file `FPGA-Programming-for-Beginners.pdf` and follow along.
 - **Notes and Summaries**: Check the `Notes` directory for detailed notes and summaries of each chapter.
 These can be used as a quick reference or refresher.
 - **Exercises and Projects**: Explore the `Exercises` and `Projects` directories to see practical implementations and examples.

-## Feel free to explore each folder to access the resources and projects provided.
+Feel free to explore each folder to access the resources and projects provided.

 <br>